cjpais/writing/serve/reflection/2020/q4_2020/index.md

 Below will be a summary of everything that I worked on or did during this time.
 However since this is a reflection I'd like to tackle that up front.
 However it was not written until after everything was done.

+There is a theme that runs through this document.
+It is one of play, but also one of distraction.

 ## Quitting Qualcomm

 Yep.
 I quit my job without much of a plan.
 Initially I thought